Azure/azure-sdk-for-python/sdk/formrecognizer/azure-ai-formrecognizer/README.md

 ### General

-Form Recognizer client library will raise exceptions defined in [Azure Core][azure_core_exceptions].
+Document Intelligence (previously Form Recognizer) client library will raise exceptions defined in [Azure Core][azure_core_exceptions].
-Error codes and messages raised by the Form Recognizer service can be found in the [service documentation][fr-errors].
+Error codes and messages raised by the Document Intelligence service can be found in the [service documentation][fr-errors].

 ### Logging